brando90/CS-324-Advances-in-Foundation-models/lecture_notes/lec10_unlocking_the_rna_universe_raphael_townshend.md

 inductive bias into the model but that has a very unexpected cascade of effects that leads to a large limitation in the models ability to learn.
 But if it would have learned it on it's own it would have lead to a similar inductive bias without any of those negative unexpected limitations.
 Similar to the "butterfly effect" in physics.
-So perhaps we should we should let the data speak for itself?
+So perhaps we should let the data speak for itself?

 Thank you for your time!
 I really appreciate it!
 If your ever at Stanford would love to say hi in person!